How to Fix Window Tint That Is Peeling

 Step 1: Diagnose…Is It Just Bubbles?
 Or Is Your Window Tint Peeling Off Completely?

 A good clue as to whether or not your window tint is peeling completely comes from checking out the edges of the remaining tint film: have they pulled away from the glass at all?
-You can use a small flat head screwdriver (or something similar) to pry along the edge to see what’s going on up there.
+You can use a small flathead screwdriver (or something similar) to pry along the edge to see what’s going on up there.
 If anything is loose, it’s probably best to replace your window film entirely.
 It won’t get any better on its own…trust us.

 Step 2: Figure Out Whether You Have One Large Problem or Several Smaller Ones

 Suppose you were wondering how long this step would be; welcome to the club.
 With peeling window tint, you’ll have to check your windows in a few sections and decide what is going on with each one.
 If you have a light peeling issue, like on the edges of the window film, try to fix those spots first.
 You may be able to remove all the tint from that area without damaging anything else, or if it is particularly nasty, you can cut away an ugly portion and replace it with a clear piece of adhesive-backed vinyl.
-The point is not to sacrifice your nice new tint by putting cheap fixes in.
-Whatever you do should still allow for proper light blocking capabilities of your windows and keep drafts at bay as much as possible.
+The whole point here is not to sacrifice your nice new tint by putting cheap fixes in.
+Whatever you do should still allow for proper light-blocking capabilities of your windows and keep drafts at bay as much as possible.

 Step 3: Get Your Materials Together